-On the OHSAA's Respect the Game webpage you will find Fair Play Codes for athletes, coaches, and fans, as well as additional information regarding parents' role in interscholastic athletics.
-The sportsmanship page also includes information about the Harold A. Meyer Sportsmanship Award and the Archie Griffin Sportsmanship Award.
+On the OHSAA's Respect the Game webpage (HERE) you will find Fair Play Codes for athletes, coaches, and fans, as well as additional information regarding parents' role in interscholastic athletics.
 Please feel free to contact us with any additional questions.
 Please take time to visit this from the OHSAA's website along with many helpful items previously mentioned on the NFHS Learn website at www.nfhslearn.com.